Probe: We Won’t Allow Ministries, Agencies Intimidate Parliament, House Committee Tells JAMB

 It added that the lawmakers would continue to act in line with Sections 88 and 89 of the 1999 Constitution as amended which gives it power to carry out oversight functions on ministries and agencies.

 The Chairman of the Committee, Hon.
-Oboku Oforji stated this on Friday when the Joint Admission and Matriculation Board (JAMB) appeared at the Committee’s sitting to submit documents requested by the committee.
+Oboku Oforji, stated this yesterday when the Joint Admission and Matriculation Board (JAMB) appeared at the Committee’s sitting to submit documents requested by the committee.

 Oforji explained that the investigation was sequel to a resolution of the House on a motion of urgent public importance on May 15, 2025.